 The fellowship program for the 2020-21 academic year will focus Fellowship time generally on the following core areas:

-1. Contributing to the E.J.
+- Contributing to the E.J.
 Safra Center’s efforts to support faculty in developing curricula for new ethics courses, or in revising curricula for existing courses, especially (but not limited to) the new General Education courses in “Ethics and Civics”;

-2. Supplementing existing programs for instructional support with programming tailored to the specific needs of teaching staff assigned to ethics-related courses;
+- Supplementing existing programs for instructional support with programming tailored to the specific needs of teaching staff assigned to ethics-related courses;

-4. Consulting with programs, departments, and/or individual faculty members from a variety of disciplines on how to integrate ethical analysis into their curricula.
+- Consulting with programs, departments, and/or individual faculty members from a variety of disciplines on how to integrate ethical analysis into their curricula.

 Qualifications include a demonstrable commitment to high-quality college teaching, experience as a Teaching Fellow in one or more ethics courses offered at Harvard University (or experience as a teaching assistant in an ethics course at the Massachusetts Institute of Technology), and a passion for pedagogical innovation.
 Experience teaching General Education courses is especially helpful.
-The fellowship lasts for the full academic year with a commitment of 10 hours/week for the duration of the fellowship.
-Pay is commensurate with the Teaching Fellow stipend for one course section per semester, fall and spring (the equivalent to .20 teaching rate).
+Any student pursuing a Master's or PhD at Harvard or MIT is eligible, but preference will be given to advanced PhD candidates.

 If you have any questions, please contact Michael Blauw at: firstname.lastname@example.org